transcelerate/ddf-home/getting-started.md

 ---
 # Getting Started on DDF

+add some text editing in the browser on main.

 The DDF initiative is comprised of several components.
 Depending on a person's role in an organization and level of understanding of DDF, there may be different starting points.

 Please review this [Adoption Took Kit]() for guidance, with an introductory [video]() on how to use the Adoption Toolkit.